Mast-Mounted Boost XT LNA 200 Preamplifier Unit

 How are preamplifiers powered?

-"Denny, Your TV antenna mast mount pre-amplifiers.
+Q. "Denny, Your LNA 200 TV antenna mast mount pre-amplifier.
 How are preamplifiers powered?
 I don't see any easy way to get 120VAC up to an antenna if they are AC powered.
 Thanks, Paul"

-"Paul, TV antenna Preamplifiers are two part units.
-The mast mounted preamplifier and the indoor power injector.
-The power injector is located indoors and requires an electrical outlet.
-The coax cable down lead from the mast mounted preamplifier feeds into and out of the indoor power injector.
-The power injector converts the 120V electricity to low voltage DC inserts it into the coax cable and sends it up the cable to supply the preamplifier operating power.
+A. "Paul, TV antenna Preamplifiers are two part units.
+The mast mounted preamplifier and the indoor power inserter.
+The power inserter is located indoors and requires an electrical outlet.
+The coax cable down lead from the mast mounted preamplifier feeds into and out of the indoor power inserter.
+The power injector converts the 120V electricity to low voltage DC inserts it into the coax cable and sends it up the cable to supply the preamplifier with operating power.

-The answer is, the mast mounted preamplifier receives power via the coax cable from the indoor power injector.
-Signal splitters should not be installed in line between the mast mounted preamplifier and the power injector unless voltage blocks > are in use.
+The answer is, the LNA 200 mast mounted preamplifier receives power via the coax cable from the indoor power inserterr.
+Signal splitters should not be installed in line between the mast mounted preamplifier and the power inserter unless voltage blocks > are in use.
 Proper preamplifier installation > is crucial but quite simple."

-Yes, the directions that accompany the LNA 200 preamplifier are very good.
-Plus, you can visit our page preamplifier installation >
+A. Yes, the directions that accompany the LNA 200 preamplifier are very good.
+Plus, you can visit our page LNA 200 preamplifier installation >

 If you have questions feel free to contact us >.